AmanJain2903/ScoreIt.AI/README.md

   - Penalizes mismatches caused by **domain gaps** or **seniority differences** (e.g., Intern ↔ Architect).
   - Final designation match score = **average of best semantic matches**, adjusted by smart boosting and penalization rules.

+**10. End-to-End Matchmaker Engine**
+- Central orchestrator (`MatchingEngine`) that automates the complete pipeline from raw text inputs to structured match score outputs.
+  - Accepts unstructured **resume** and **job description** text as inputs.
+  - Internally invokes `ResumeExtractorAgent` and `JDExtractorAgent` to extract structured entities (e.g., skills, education, tools, etc.).
+  - Executes each entity matcher module (`SkillMatcher`, `EducationMatcher`, etc.) to compute semantic similarity scores.
+  - Runs extraction and matching in **parallel threads** to reduce overall latency (avg ~27 seconds).
+  - Produces a structured output dictionary like:
+    ```json
+    {
+      "TECHNICAL_SKILL": 0.87,
+      "EXPERIENCE": 0.72,
+      ...
+    }
+    ```
+  - Fully modular – new entity matchers can be plugged in with minimal changes.

 ---

 ## Modular Clean Architecture**